run-llama/llama_index/docs/docs/optimizing/building_rag_from_scratch.md

 ## Building Advanced RAG from Scratch

-These tutorials will show you how to build advanced functionality beyond the basic RAG pipeline.
+These tutorials will show you how to build advanced functionality beyond the basic RAG workflow.
 Especially helpful for advanced users with custom workflows / production needs.

 ### Building Hybrid Search from Scratch